raphael-proust/OGL-SRD5/pages/15.rules/default.md

 _Mechanical trap_

-When 20 or more pounds of pressure are placed on this trap’s pressure plate, a hidden trapdoor in the ceiling opens, releasing a 3m-diameter rolling sphere of solid stone.
+When 10kg or more of pressure are placed on this trap’s pressure plate, a hidden trapdoor in the ceiling opens, releasing a 3m-diameter rolling sphere of solid stone.

 With a successful DC 15 Wisdom (Perception) check, a character can spot the trapdoor and pressure plate.
 A search of the floor accompanied by a successful DC 15 Intelligence (Investigation) check reveals variations in the mortar and stone that betray the pressure plate’s presence.
 The same check made while inspecting the ceiling notes variations in the stonework that reveal the trapdoor.
 Wedging an iron spike or other object under the pressure plate prevents the trap from activating.